-Names are numbered in order of where you begin.
+Names are numbered in order of what kathisma you begin on.

 Before beginning to read your assigned kathisma, please recite the Trisagion prayers (and the prayer at the bottom of this post if you choose):

 In the Name of the Father, and of the Son, and of the Holy Spirit.
 Amen.

 O heavenly King, O Comforter, the Spirit of truth, who art in all places and fillest all things; Treasury of good things and Giver of life: Come and dwell in us and cleanse us from every stain, and save our souls, O gracious Lord.

 Holy God, Holy Mighty, Holy Immortal: have mercy on us.
 (Thrice)

 Glory to the Father, and to the Son, and to the Holy Spirit: now and ever and unto ages of ages.
 Amen.

 All-holy Trinity, have mercy on us.
 Lord, cleanse us from our sins.
 Master, pardon our iniquities.
 Holy God, visit and heal our infirmities for thy Name’s sake.